Join 100,000 entrepreneurs who read us every month

 You only have one chance to make a great first impression, and you need to know how to introduce yourself in a speech or presentation!
 Having an outstanding introduction will help you break the ice and generate interest in your audience.
-Follow these 11 guidelines to make your next presentation or speech a success.

 Give your presentation or speech to an unbiased friend or colleague.
 After is over, ask them to write down 2-3 facts from your introduction.
 Look over your feedback and determine if your key points stand out within the first 30-60 seconds of your presentation.
 Was it easy for another person to recall everything you touched on?
 If not, how can you make your introduction more straightforward and memorable?

 If you're struggling to figure out how to introduce yourself, ask an unbiased friend or colleague to tell you how they would introduce you.
 Listen to the positive qualities, accomplishments, and stories your friend or colleague has to say about you and see how you can incorporate their comments into your introduction.

 If you have a serious case of stage fright, your conference organizer may be able to find someone else to introduce you.
 Plan ahead and ask several weeks in advance for their assistance.
 Work closely with the individual who is introducing you to ensure your introduction has a personalized touch.
 Look over the final copy before your presentation to confirm everything about your background is accurate.

 Remember: your introduction shouldn't be your life story or read like an autobiography!
 The best way to introduce yourself is to keep it short and succinct.
 Introductions that ramble on without a definitive focus will leave your audience restless and uninterested.
 Listing every accomplishment, client, and credential under your belt sounds dry, and no one likes humble bragging.
 Make a list of your accomplishments and choose only the several that you're most proud of to include in your intro.
 Outdated accomplishments and client connections, no matter how impressive, should be excluded.